Fad Diets? Forget it! Lifelong Portion Control

 - You regain as much as one-third of the weight you lost within one year, and most of it within three years

-– They are nutritionally lacking, as they cut out entire food groups
+- They can be nutritionally lacking, as they cut out entire food groups

 - Due to the nutritional deficiencies, you might experience health issues like hair and muscle loss